 One study did note that CoQ10 reduced muscle pains in people who took statins.
 That doesn't mean Vital Factors would do the same thing.
 It might but it has never been tested for this to my knowledge.

 What is fucoidan?
 This is a compound found in brown seaweed.
-Fucoidan is also antioxidant.
+Fucoidan is also an antioxidant.
 Some test tube research finds that fucoidan can kill colon cancer cells.
 Other lab animal research has shown that fucoidan has anti-cancer effects as well.
 This is intriguing.

 Fucoidan contains iodine because of an ingredient in fucoidan called fucoxanthin.
 Iodine helps make thyroid hormone.
-I believe one of the ideas for why fucoidan is in Vital Factors is that that the iodine in fucoidan might increase thyroid hormone, in theory, raising metabolism, giving you more energy and helping people lose weight.
+I believe one of the ideas for why fucoidan is in Vital Factors is that the iodine in fucoidan might increase thyroid hormone, in theory, raising metabolism, giving you more energy and helping people lose weight.

 I could not find any published clinical studies to prove that fucoidan helps weight loss or raises metabolism.
 Keep this in mind as fucoidan weight loss supplements are all over the web.